Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 Be ready to hear lots of singing in the 11 churches, as all the priests usually come together and start singing traditional songs, wearing their white garments and carrying their crosses, all in all a very special thing to see.

 Every year on the birthday of Matsu, millions of people in Taiwan take part in an 9-day, 250-km pilgrimage in her honor, carrying an important icon of her on a palanquin.
 It the largest pilgrimage for a goddess in the world.
 In Chinese mythology, Matsu is the protector of fisherman and the sea, but she is worshiped more generally as the Queen of Heaven.
 She is especially loved in Taiwan, where there are more than 1000 temples dedicated to her, including several Matsu temples in Taipei.

-Her birthday, which comes on the 23rd day of the third month after the Lunar New Year in Taiwan (which usually falls in April in Taiwan or early May), is celebrated with firecracker explosions and street processions all around Taiwan, but the main pilgrimages traverses four counties, calling in at several important temples en route.
+Her birthday, which comes on the 23rd day of the third month after the Lunar New Year in Taiwan (which usually falls in April or early May in Taiwan), is celebrated with firecracker explosions and street processions all around Taiwan, but the main pilgrimages traverses four counties, calling in at several important temples en route.

 I didn’t walk the pilgrimage, but I showed up to observe the celebrations at the starting (and ending) point of Zhenlan Temple in Dajia, Taichung.
 In fact, most people don’t walk the whole route, but join for certain stops or parts of the pilgrimage, including many locals as the procession passes through their towns.
 They even have an app that followers can consult to find out where the procession is at any point, or where to sleep or get a meal along the way!